kamilczerw/projects/kamhome/src/network/index.md

 ## VLAN

 You may be wondering what the hell is `VLAN` and why do I need it.
-Don't worry about it, everything will be clarified in the [VLAN chapter](vlan.md).
+Don't worry about it now, everything will be clarified in the [VLAN chapter](vlan.md).
 But first we should take a look at how the network should look like.